Order Baltimore Catechism worksheets using your favorite fonts, colors, and SIZES.

 In general, the BC parallels the Penny Catechism in England and DeHarbe's Catechism in Germany which have excellent Catholic answers.
 Yet again, beware of some Penny editions that were published, especially after 1971 as the answers are not the same.

-This page explains differences in some currently popular BC versions and documents for you the several sources to our Communion audio downloads and worksheets.
+This page explains differences in some currently popular BC versions.
+It documents the several sources to our Communion audio downloads and worksheets.

 We leave other difficulties with the higher level No. 3, for a future page.
-For those new to the Catholic Faith or to teaching the Faith, the notes on this page can spare you buying compromised books.
+For those new to the Catholic Faith or to teaching the Faith, the notes on this page can spare you buying compromised books for Communion and Confirmation preparation.

-Most old Baltimore Catechism questions answer with very Catholic answers.
-They concur with very little difference in the wording of questions and answers in different versions or publications throughout the years.
-Most BC questions and answers (compare yours here) in different publications teach the basic Catholic beliefs with very little difference in the answers.
+Most old catechism questions answer with very Catholic answers.
+They agree with very little difference in the wording of questions and answers throughout the years.

-Catholic answers are precise and concise (that's how you can have faith in them), yet both the Imprimatur and Nihil obstat have been given to different answers to the very same questions in many catechisms even in the same series!
-How?!
-Hm....
+Catholic answers are precise and concise (that's how you can have faith in them); yet bishops have given both the Imprimatur and Nihil obstat to different answers to the very same questions in many catechisms even in the same series!

-Further: Pope Saint Pius X warned of this sort of Imprimatur danger in his encyclical Pascendi, paragraph 51 as he quotes and comments on what Pope Leo XIII said:
+Further: Pope Saint Pius X warned of this danger in his encyclical Pascendi, paragraph 51 as he quotes and comments on what Pope Leo XIII said:

 Note: Pascendi was written just after the time that Pope Leo XIII accused the bishops of Baltimore of Americanism (Kenricks?).

-The following numbers correspond to our St. Anne's Helper Audio Catechism track numbers, its reprintable text, and the worksheets for First Communion and the Holy Eucharist.
+The following Q&A numbers correspond to our St. Anne's Helper Audio Catechism

 This answer can be found in both Jesus Comes as sold by Neumann Press and in other Baltimore Catechism copies.
 Jesus Comes is my favorite Communion book for its Catholic answers.
 (Edited September 2013 to note that the owner of Neumann Press has died and the family is not continuing in the publishing business.
 May God rest his soul, comfort his family, and provide for the best arrangements.
 2015: TAN Books bought the company.)